emarcey/cicerone/glossary/brewing/terms.md

 		* Barrel (43.2 US gallons/~163.5L)
 		* Hogshead (64.8 US gallons/~245.3L)
 	* See [07__beer_service](obsidian://open?vault=cicerone&file=modules%2Fbritish_and_irish%2F07__beer_service)
+* **Chlorine:** a disinfecting compound often found in brewing water, due to additions by municipal water treatment facilities
+	* safe to drink, but can cause issues with brewing
+	* chlorine + organic phenols -> chlorophenols
+	* chlorophenols have a strong unpleasant aroma, described as "antiseptic" or "burning electrical wires"
+	* to remove, pass water through activated charcoal filter
+	* **this is not the same thing as Chloride, which has valuable uses in beer**
 * **Coolship:** a shallow pool with a large surface area that uses evaporative cooling to cool wort prior to fermentation.
 Primarily used in lambic production today.
 	* term likely comes from early use of hollowed-out tree trunk, not unlike a primitive boat
 	* 3 functions: cool, aerate wort, separate cold trub (sediment)